 Collaboration is at the heart of what we do and RIBA award-winning Benzie Building has been designed with this at its core.
 It provides a unique community environment for our students to not only explore their own discipline but to watch, listen and learn from those working in other disciplines.
 In 2013, we made a £34m investment in our buildings and facilities, and we continue to invest in improving and upgrading existing facilities and equipment.
 We recognise the importance of offering both contemporary and digital equipment, alongside traditional methods and techniques.
 Our wide range of workshops enables our students to realise their most ambitious projects during their studies.

 The School of Art is centrally located on the All Saints Campus, providing easy access to the University's facilities and only a short walk away from the centre of city.
 We enjoy close links with the city, its creative communities and cultural institutions and are connected to a wide range of external organisations such as industrial, commercial and professional bodies as well as arts associations and galleries.

 Who has been here?

-During our 175 year history we have seen many of our graduates go on to be internationally renowned artists.
+During our history, we have seen many of our graduates go on to be nationally and internationally renowned architects, artists, designers, filmmakers, photographers and thinkers.
 They are a great source of pride to us and they continue to develop the School of Art philosophy of creativity throughout their professional lives.
 Graduates include Sarah Burton OBE, L.S.
 Lowry, Julie Walters, Steve Coogan, Liam Spencer, Thomas Heatherwick, Peter Saville, Martin Parr, Brian Cosgrove, Mark Hall, Professor Malcolm Garrett and many more.